python-ivi/python-ivi/README.md

 ## Instrument communication

-Python IVI can use Python VXI-11, pySerial and linux-gpib to connect to instruments.
+Python IVI can use Python VXI-11, Python USBTMC, pySerial and linux-gpib to connect to instruments.
 The implementation of the initialize method takes a VISA resource string and attempts to connect to an instrument.
 If the resource string starts with TCPIP, then Python IVI will attempt to use Python VXI-11.
+If it starts with USB, it attempts to use Python USBTMC.
 If it starts with GPIB, it will attempt to use linux-gpib's python interface.
 If it starts with ASRL, it attemps to use pySerial.
 Integration with PyVISA is planned, but not currently supported.

 ## A note on standards compliance